Far from equilibrium relaxation in the weak coupling limit

+Eq. \eqref{eq:me_continuum} displays two features that clearly explain why the relaxation process deviates from a quasistatic trajectory: i) all the terms in Eq. \eqref{eq:me_continuum} are explicit functions of the LFE at bath temperature $T_b$; and ii) the direction of the relaxation is dictated by the connectivity among macrostates, which is a specific property of the dynamics -- not the equilibrium.
+In contrast, a quasistatic relaxation would require the dynamics to follow at any time $t>0$ the gradient of the Boltzmann equilibria with respect to temperature, independently of the LFE at $T_b$ and the connectivity.
+This kind of scenario can be recovered when the system is described by a single order parameter ($M=1$), in which all evolutions occur along the same direction which is that of quasistatic trajectories.

+Another result stemming from Eq. \eqref{eq:me_continuum} is that the relaxation process deviates from the gradient descent of the LFE, and does not follow the quasistatic trajectory either.
+This behavior contrasts with known models \cite{jordan_free_1997, kardar2007model}, in which the dynamics is naturally induced by the landscape of the free energy.
+In Eq. \eqref{eq:me_continuum}, on the other hand, one can clearly see how the freedom in choosing $g(\Delta F/T_b)$ affects the relaxation trajectory in probability space.
+In Appendix A we provide two relevant examples (Glauber and Metropolis dynamics) in which the difference from LFE gradient descent is demonstrated, as well as the limit that retrieve the LFE gradient decent relaxation.

-Let us now present an example that serves as a model to address the out-of-equilibrium relaxation in the weak coupling limit.
-We use 1-dimensional ring of $N$ Ising spins $\sigma_s=\pm1$ which define the DoF in the system, $X=\{\sigma_1,\dots,\sigma_N\}$, and the $2^N$ corresponding microstates.
-The Hamiltonian for any of these configurations $\vec{\sigma}\in X$ reads
+Let us present a paradigmatic example to illustrate the far from equilibrium relaxation in the weak coupling limit: the 1-dimensional Ising antiferromanget.
+The $N$ spins $\sigma_s=\pm1$ define the DoF of the system $X=\{\sigma_1,\dots,\sigma_N\}$ and the $2^N$ corresponding microstates.
+The Hamiltonian for any configuration $\vec{\sigma}\in X$ is

 where $J$ is the coupling constant, $H$ is an external magnetic field and $\sigma_{N+1}\equiv \sigma_1$.
-Here we introduced the magnetization $S_1 = \sum_s \sigma_{s}$ and domain walls number $S_2 = \sum_s \sigma_{s} \sigma_{s+1}$, taking integer values in the range $[-N, N]$ with steps of size 2 and 4, respectively.
-Although the effect we are interested in exists for both ferromagnet and anti-ferromagnet interactions, it is more pronounced in the latter case, and therefore we set $J=-1$.
-While the number of microscopic configurations grows exponentially with $N$, the number of energy shells grows quadratically as $\left( N / 2 \right)^2+2$ \cite{Teza2021_mpemba_boundary}.
-This exact coarse-graining therefore extends considerably the maximum size of the system that can be analyzed numerically.
+Here, we introduced two order parameters $\vec{m} = (S_1, S_2)$: the magnetization $S_1 = \sum_s \sigma_{s}$ and the domain walls number $S_2 = \sum_s \sigma_{s} \sigma_{s+1}$, both taking integer values in the range $[-N, N]$ with step sizes 2 and 4, respectively.
+Here we choose $J=-1$ (antiferromagnetic interaction) for a clearer visualization of the phenomenology, which can nevertheless be observed in ferromagnets (see Fig. \ref{fig:S1_S2_ferro} in the End Matter).
+We set $H=\sqrt{2}$ to ensure incommensurability with respect to $J$.
+As Eq. \eqref{eq:assumption} holds, we identify the energy macrostates with the systems macrostates $\vec{m}_i = (S_{1;i}, S_{2;i})$.
+The number of microconfigurations grows exponentially with $N$, while energy macrostates grow quadratically as $(N / 2)^2+2$ \cite{Teza2021_mpemba_boundary,Teza2020,Teza2020b}.
+This exact coarse-graining considerably extends the maximum system size that can be analyzed numerically.